thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 key configurations that would reveal their identity.
 See {{security}} for more discussion.

+# Configuration Well-Known URI

+Once a client has discovered that a service is available as an oblivious target, it needs to know the key configuration before sending oblivious requests.

+This document defines a well-known URI {{!RFC8615}}, "oblivious-configs", that allows a target to host its configurations.

+TODO: Provide example URI based on SVCB record

+TODO: Explain who fetches the config

 # Security and Privacy Considerations {#security}

 When discovering designated oblivious DNS servers using this mechanism,